 I believe in associationism as a way of helping others and sharing knowledge, enriching each one's photography.
 When I'm with my students, they make the shooting both more interesting and challenging.

-In this case, getting to the location well in advance is key!
+In any case, getting to the location well in advance is key!

 Let's see how to set up everything for the shooting session, step by step.